sassoftware/sas-studio-custom-steps/HTTP Request/README.md

    | UI Field | Comment|
    | --- | --- |
    | URL |Specify the fully qualified URL path that identifies the endpoint for the HTTP request.<br><br>If the URL has url parameters you need to mask the ampersand (&) sign.
 The & needs to be followed by a dot (.) e.g.:<br> ```https://myserver.com/search?name=Bob&.city=London```<br><br>You can also use SAS macros in the URL.
 In this case you must not mask the ampersand e.g.:<br>```https://&myserver/search?name=Bob&.city=London```<br><br>If you have an input table the URL will be called for each row in the table.
 You can pass in the column values for each row into the URL using the column names as parameters.
 The column name needs to be masked with a leading a tailing at-sign (@) in the URL e.g.:<br>```https://myserver.com/search?name=@firstname@&.city=@city@```<br><br>**Note:** If an ampersand for a URL parameter is not masked you will get a warning that a macro name cannot be resolved! |
-   | Use SAS Internal Viya API | Check this box if you want to execute a SAS Internal API for the current instance.
+   | Use SAS Internal Viya API | Check this box if you want to execute a SAS Internal API for the Viya current instance.
 Insert the URL without server information (e.g.: /referenceData/domains).
    | Method | Select a HTTP method from the drop down list. |
    | Payload | Specify the input data for the HTTP request.<br><br>If you have an input table you can pass in the column values for each row into the payload using the column names as parameters.
 The column name needs to be masked with a leading a tailing at-sign (@) in the payload e.g.:<br>```{ "name"="@firstname@", "city"="@city@" }```<br>You can also use SAS macros in the payload e.g.:<br>```{ "name"="@firstname@", "city"="&TOWN" }``` |